 Course Organiser and Lecturer:

-Environmental Design: Materials, Ecologies, Futures, 3rd Year Elective (Semester 1)
+Environmental Design: Materials, Ecologies, Futures, (Semester 1, for 3rd Year Students)

 Lecturer on Courses run by others:

-Design and Society, Second Year Elective (Semester 2, CO is Emma Gieben-Gamal)
+Design and Society (Semester 2, for Second Year Students.
+CO is Emma Gieben-Gamal)

 environmentalism, design activism & ecology - materials, meaning & making - building(s) & place - design anthropology & ethnography